alanng10/class-lang/Doc/Article/System/Derive/a.md

 This system derive storage of any module is open to any module.

 This system derive requires Internet subscription to network with other long distance systems.

+This system derive takes up space when it is not being used.